Hide code cell source

 We run the multislice algorithm and calculate the diffraction patterns, see our walkthrough on multislice.

-measurement = wave.multislice(potential).diffraction_patterns(max_angle=30)
+measurements = wave.multislice(potential).diffraction_patterns(max_angle=30)

 We take the mean across the frozen phonons axis, and compute the result.

-measurement = measurement.mean(0)
+measurement = measurements.mean(0)

 Visualize results#